ludwig-ai/ludwig-docs/src/docs/api/LudwigModel.md

 loaded model will be used as initialization
 (useful for transfer learning).
 - __model_resume_path__ (str, default: `None`): resumes training of the model from the path specified.
-The model definition is restored.
+The config is restored.
-In addition to model definition, training statistics and loss for epoch and the state of the optimizer are restored such that training can be effectively continued from a previously interrupted training process.
+In addition to config, training statistics and loss for epoch and the state of the optimizer are restored such that training can be effectively continued from a previously interrupted training process.